Getting started

 - Final Monthly Income — the income level at the end of the rampdown.

-Expense rampdown template
+Expense Rampdown template

-The Expense Rampdown template models a gradual reduction in expenses over time (e.g. downsizing lifestyle in retirement).
+Model a gradual reduction in expenses over time (e.g. downsizing lifestyle in retirement).
 You configure:

 - Start Reducing at Age — when to begin reducing expenses (30–100).